cocolmy/imap-attachment-receiver/README.md

-# pop3-attachment-receiver
+# imap-attachment-receiver
-POP3 client to pull file attachments from e-mail
+IMAP client to pull file attachments from server